2. Main Functions of NetCrafter

 -

-1) You can sort the data by clicking on the column names,
+1) You can sort the data by clicking the field names.

 -